-I commented to a few friends recently that Starbucks had changed its logo.
+I commented to some friends recently, “Remember when Starbucks changed their logo a few years ago.”
 They changed their logo?
 No one noticed, but yes, it no longer says Starbucks Coffee.
 It no longer has to.
 The iconic logo is so ubiquitous and recognizable that the company name is superfluous.
 Similar moves have also been made at Target, Nike, and Shell, all of whom have dropped their company names from their logos.

 Several other companies have also tweaked their logos to varying degrees of notice or fanfare, notably, eBay and Microsoft.
 I think both solutions lost some of the memorable qualities that made each logo distinctive.
 They are both now more generic and less unique.